Divisibility Rules Crossword Puzzles

 10. Divisibility by 11:

-• To check if a number is divisible by 11, subtract the sum of the digits in even positions (1st, 3rd, 5th, etc.) from the sum of the digits in odd positions (2nd, 4th, 6th, etc.).
-If the result is divisible by 11, then the original number is divisible by 11.
+• Alternate the digits of the number into two sums: One sum includes digits in odd positions (1st, 3rd, 5th, etc.).
+The other sum includes digits in even positions (2nd, 4th, 6th, etc.).
+Find the difference between the two sums.
+If the resulting difference is divisible by 11, then the original number is divisible by 11.

 Recent Posts